tgoldenberg/brn-gitbook/chapter_8_creating_groups.md

   </View>
 );

-class assembliesTutorial extends Component {
+class assemblies extends Component {
   constructor(){
     super();
     this.logout = this.logout.bind(this);